 Business and property owners have a legal duty to take reasonable measures to ensure that people who visit their premises are safe from injury or death.
 If you have sustained an injury while visiting someone else’s property and you suspect that the owner acted negligently, you may have grounds for a premises liability lawsuit.
-Speak to a highly knowledgeable lawyer with the law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP to find out your legal options for obtaining compensation.
+Speak to a highly knowledgeable lawyer with the law firm of Koonz McKenney Johnson & DePaolis LLP to find out your legal options for obtaining compensation.
 Contact our office today to schedule a free, no obligation consultation.

 There are many types of accidents that fall under the umbrella of premises liability, including:

 Many types of injury cases can be brought to court under the legal theory of premises liability.
 Any unsafe conditions, in which injuries were foreseeable, can establish the owner as liable for damages.

 After sustaining a serious injury because of a property owner’s negligence, there are several types of financial damages that you may seek in a premises liability lawsuit:

 In Washington, D.C., an injured person has three years from the date of injury to file a lawsuit to pursue compensation from the responsible party.
 After three years, the court can refuse to hear your case.

 Most premises liability claims will be filed with an insurance company, either through a homeowners’ insurance policy or a business insurance policy that covers bodily injuries.
 A premises liability lawyer will guide you through the insurance claim process and help you provide a statement to the adjuster as well as the documentation they need.
 If the insurer denies your claim, an attorney can appeal the decision and also pursue a personal injury lawsuit if need be.
 If your claim is approved, a lawyer will be vital in negotiating the highest possible settlement.